Djokovic given medical exemption to play at Australian Open | NewsChannel 3-12

 AP Sports Writer

 BRISBANE, Australia (AP) — Novak Djokovic will get a chance to defend his Australian Open title after receiving a medical exemption to travel to Melbourne.
 The top-ranked Djokovic wrote on Instagram he has “an exemption permission” to compete at the tournament.
 Australian Open organizers have issued a statement to confirm the granting of a medical exemption to the nine-time champion.
 Djokovic has continually refused to reveal if he is vaccinated against the coronavirus.
-Vaccination is a requirement to play in Melbourne.
+The Victoria state government has mandated that all players, staff and fans attending the Australian Open must be fully vaccinated for COVID-19 unless there’s a genuine reason why an exemption should be granted.
 Djokovic is seeking a record-breaking 21st Grand Slam singles title.
-He is tied with Roger Federer and Rafael Nadal with 20.